d-khvoia/battleship-multiplayer/README.md

 ## Prerequisites
 To run the project, one needs to install or access SmartFoxServer 2X.

-It is required to deploy server-side extension (the jar file with `code() BattleshipExtension` class) to the server in order for the game to function properly.
+It is required to deploy server-side extension (the jar file with `BattleshipExtension` class) to the server in order for the game to function properly.
 See SmartFoxServer 2X Documentation for more details.